Spunge/octothorpe/README.md

 - [ ] Send knobs input to output directly for channel of selected instrument

 Improvements
-- [ ] Create one playable trait for pattern / phrase so we can treat them as one and don't have to use match everywhere
+- [X] Create one playable abstraction for pattern / phrase so we dont have to write zoom / length / etc. code twice
 - [ ] Don't check every note against the cycle
 - [ ] Don't send same note on message multiple times to controller when grid is zoomed out on large patterns

 ### Idea / unsure about
 Patterns / Phrases
 - We now have 5 phrases / patterns, 1 under every scene launch button, we could implement shift+up/down for scrolling through more of these
+- Fold pattern grid to notes in key / all notes

 Velocity
 - Show velocity of notes in grid by color of note?